microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Step 5.

-Notice that making vibrating the object below the micro:bit changes the values and the line appears as a wave to display the value of the strength as measured in milli-gravities.
+Notice that making moving the object below the micro:bit changes the values and the line appears as a wave to display the value of the strength as measured in milli-gravities.
 By making the object below the micro:bit vibrate, you will observe changing values of the micro:bit.
 Also, the LEDs shown on the Bar Graph fluctates based on the movement of the micro:bit strength.

 NOTE: The black color reflects the micro:bit device.